-Measurement of defined benefits obligations requires estimation of future changes in salaries and inflation, as well as mortality rates, the expected return on assets and the selection of a suitable discount rate (see note 23).
+Measurement of defined benefits obligations requires estimation of future changes in salaries and inflation, as well as mortality rates and the selection of a suitable discount rate (see note 21).

 Contract sales

 Assessment of the extent to which contract outcomes can be measured reliability.